zulkifli-halim/zulkifli-halim/README.md

 ## Hi there 👋
-Provide techical support for OpenVINO related issue.
+Provide technical support for OpenVINO related issues.